isomerpages/moe-christchurchsec/_our-experience/Student Development/Character and Citizenship Education.md

 <p>
 <br>
 </p>
-<p><strong>At Christ Church Secondary School, the following lessons from the Growing Years Programme will be taught in&nbsp;2024:</strong>
+<p><strong>At Christ Church Secondary School, the following Sexuality Education lessons will be taught in 2025:</strong>
 </p>
 </li>
 </ol>